 Exel Contracts Ltd, are committed to leading the industry in minimising the impact of its activities on the environment.

-We recognise and accept our legal duty of care towards the environment and are committed not only to complying with our legal duties and with other requirements to which we subscribe but to exceed these requirements where practicable.
+We recognise and accept our legal duty of care towards the environment and are committed, not only to complying with our legal duties and with other requirements to which we subscribe, but to exceed these requirements where practicable.
+We also acknowledge the need to use and provide sustainable products in and around our workplaces.

 The Waste Electrical and Electronic Equipment (Amendment) Regulations 2018